fluxcd/flagger/docs/gitbook/usage/how-it-works.md

 generated service mesh/ingress object.
 This allows using external-dns with Istio `VirtualServices` and `TraefikServices`.
 Beware of configuration conflicts [here](../faq.md#ExternalDNS).

+Note that if any annotations or labels are added that are not specified here, Flagger will remove them during reconciliation.
+To specify metadata that should be ignored by Flagger, configure `unmanagedMetadata`.

 If you want for the generated Kubernetes ClusterIP services to be [headless](https://kubernetes.io/docs/concepts/services-networking/service/#headless-services), then set `service.headless` to true.